SauloCejas/SauloCejas/README.md

 Hello there 👋, my name is Saulo.

-- :fire: I’m currently working as a Senior Data Analyst at EY | FAAS Tech.
+- :fire: I’m currently working as a Senior Data Analytics & Data Engineer at EY - Digital Finance.
 (Primarily focused on Business Intelligence projects, especially using Power BI.
 I also work on data engineering projects on the Azure platform, such as Azure Synapse Analytics and Azure Data Factory)

 - :snowflake: I'm passionate about data and have been continuously learning for over 5 years.
 Currently, I'm focused on expanding my knowledge as a data scientist with the goal of applying artificial intelligence in my projects.